-Once you and the seller have agreed on terms and both parties have signed the OREA Agreement of Purchase and Sale, your realtor can then send the signed agreement via email or fax to Kyle Pearce here at Mortgage Centre so a formal commitment letter can be requested from the lender.
+Once you and the seller have agreed on terms and both parties have signed the OREA Agreement of Purchase and Sale, your realtor can then send the signed agreement via email or fax to Hussein Saad here at Mortgage Centre so a formal commitment letter can be requested from the lender.

 At this time, the lender will then provide a commitment letter with more details pertaining to the property you would like to purchase as well as conditions you must satisfy.

 Along with the signed Offer to Purchase, your realtor should also send on the MLS Listing for the home you have agreed to purchase.
 This will help me send the lender as much specific detail about your property as possible and can speed up the process.
 A sample MLS Listing is below:

 A formal mortgage commitment letter can typically be received within a couple business days.
 We suggest making your offer to purchase conditional on financing for a minimum of 5 business days to be safe.

 Step 3 – Your Ontario Mortgage Commitment Letter

 Breaking Down Your Commitment Letter and Mortgage Contract

 Mortgage commitment letters are typically the contract that you are tentatively agreeing to so you have a full understanding of what the terms of your Ontario mortgage before you sign the official documents on Closing Day at your lawyer’s office.

 On a commitment letter are items such as: